The Bad Seed (2018 film): Plot

 When David returns home, Emma takes the medal, but he notices it.
 He questions her about it and Emma admits being on the cliff with Milo, but she lies about them playing a game and Milo let her wear the medal.
 Concerned about Emma's behavior, David consults a child psychiatrist that his sister recommends.
 Dr. March, after talking to and observing Emma, assures David that Emma is normal.
 Chloe later taunts Emma, saying she may become Emma's stepmother.
 That night, after David goes out for a date, Emma lures Chloe into the work-shed, locks it, and sets it on fire, killing Chloe.
 David rushes home and later confronts Emma, who eventually admits to murdering Milo, Mrs. Ellis, Chloe, and her previous babysitter.

 The next day, David drives Emma to a lake house, intending to kill her and then himself.
 He drugs Emma's hot chocolate, but she switches the mugs, incapacitating him.
 He wakes up when she shoots at him with his gun.
 He chases her and Emma calls 911, screaming for help.
-The caretaker of the lake house arrives with his shotgun to find David about to kill Emma, claiming she is evil.
+The caretaker of the lake house arrives with his rifle to find David about to kill Emma, claiming she is evil.
 The caretaker fatally shoots David.
 As David's body is being removed, Emma sits in the back of a car hugging her aunt Angela.
-She stares into the distance and grins.
+She stares into the camera and grins.